spacetelescope/jdaviz/docs/index.rst

 user interfaces.

 ``jdaviz`` applications currently include tools for interactive visualization of spectroscopic data.
-SpecViz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
+Specviz is a tool for visualization and quick-look analysis of 1D astronomical spectra.
 MOSViz is a visualization tool for many astronomical spectra, typically the output of a multi-object spectrograph (e.g., JWST